MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 #### Building with Teams Toolkit

-To build agents and plugins with Teams Toolkit and other IDEs, you'll need your admin to enable the ability to sideload a *Custom app* to your tenant.
+To build agents and plugins with Teams Toolkit and other IDEs, you'll need your admin to enable the ability to sideload a *custom app* to your tenant.
 From Teams admin center, select Teams apps > Setup policies > **Global (Org-wide default)** and enable **Upload custom apps**:

 :::image type="content" source="./assets/images/tac-setup-policies.png" alt-text="Screenshot of org-wide setup policy with 'Upload custom apps' toggle enabled in Teams admin center":::

-You can manage your sideloaded custom apps from Teams: Apps > **Manage your apps**.
+You can manage your sideloaded custom apps, including Copilot agents, from the Teams client by selecting: Apps > **Manage your apps**.

 #### Creating with Copilot Studio